-- (1) When a change of zoning classification of a single parcel is proposed, or a group of not more than five hundred (500) parcels, of any property within the city, a notice shall be mailed to each property owner whose zoning classification is proposed to be changed, using owner's current address of record, as maintained by the Tax Assessor, and be postmarked no later than ten (10) days prior to the scheduled hearing.
+(1) (D)-When a change of zoning classification of a single parcel is proposed, or a group of not more than five hundred (500) parcels, of any property within the city, a notice shall be mailed to each property owner whose zoning classification is proposed to be changed, using owner's current address of record,

+- as maintained by the Tax Assessor, and be postmarked not later than ten (10) days prior to the scheduled hearing.
 Prior to the effective date of any zoning classification change, the City Council shall cause an affidavit to be filed with the City Clerk certifying its compliance with the provisions of this section.
-A failure to give notice shall not affect the validity of zoning except as to the property of the complaining owner. - (2) When any proposed change of a zoning district boundary lies within five hundred (500) feet of the boundary of an incorporated or unincorporated area, notice shall be forwarded to the Planning Board or governing body of such incorporated or unincorporated areas in order to give such body an opportunity to appear at the hearing and express its opinion on the effect of the district boundary change. - (D) Review Procedures. - (1) Pre-application meeting.
-The applicant is required to schedule and attend a pre-application meeting as provided for in §172.010. - (2) Application submittal.
-Applications shall be filed as prescribed in §172.010.
+A failure to give notice shall not affect the validity of zoning except as to the property of the complaining owner. - (2) (E)-When any proposed change of a zoning district boundary lies within five hundred (500) feet of the boundary of an incorporated or unincorporated area, notice shall be forwarded to the Planning Board or governing body of such incorporated or unincorporated areas in order to give such body an opportunity to appear at the hearing and express its opinion on the effect of the district boundary change.

+(D) Review Procedures.